-The academy trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
+The Academy Trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.

 The Trustees of Townfield Primary School are also the directors of the charitable company for the purposes of company law.
-The charitable company is known as Townfield Primary School.
-Details of the Trustees who served during the year are included in the Reference and Administrative Details on page 1.
+The charitable company operates as Townfield Primary School.
+Details of the Trustees who served during the year and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.